moq-wg/moq-transport/draft-lcurley-warp.md

 Each consumer (viewer) chooses how long to wait for media based on their desired user experience and network.
 We want an experience that can vary from real-time and lossy for one viewer, to delayed and loss-less for another viewer, without separate encodings or protocols.

+A related goal is to not reinvent how media is encoded.
+The same codec bitstream and container should be usable between different protocols.

 ## Relays
 The prevailing belief is that UDP-based protocols are more expensive and don't "scale".
-While it's true that UDP is more difficult to optimize than TCP, QUIC itself is proof that it is is possible to reach performance parity.
+While it's true that UDP is more difficult to optimize than TCP, QUIC itself is proof that it is possible to reach performance parity.
 In fact even some TCP-based protocols (ex.
 RTMP) don't "scale" either and are exclusively used for contribution as a result.

-The truth is that the ability to scale a media protocol depends on relay support: proxies, caches, CDNs, SFUs, etc.
+The ability to scale a media protocol actually depends on relay support: proxies, caches, CDNs, SFUs, etc.
 The success of HTTP-based media protocols is due to the ability to leverage traditional HTTP CDNs.

-Meanwhile, it's difficult to build a CDN for media protocols that were not designed with relays in mind.
+It's difficult to build a CDN for media protocols that were not designed with relays in mind.
 For example, an relay has to parse the underlying codec to determine which RTP packets should be dropped first, and the decision is not deterministic or consistent for each hop.
+This is the fatal flaw of many UDP-based protocols.

 A goal of this draft is to treat relays as first class citizens.
-Any identification, reliability, ordering, prioritization, caching, etc is written to the wire in header designed for relays.
+Any identification, reliability, ordering, prioritization, caching, etc is written to the wire in a header that is easy to parse.
 This ensures that relays can easily route/fanout media to the final destination.
 This also ensures that congestion response is consistent at every hop based on the preferences of the media producer.

 # Segments
-Warp works by splitting media into segments that can be transferred over the network somewhat independently.
+Warp works by splitting media into segments that can be transferred over QUIC streams.

 * The encoder determines how to fragment the encoded bitstream into segments ({{media}}).
 * Segments are assigned an intended delivery order that should be obeyed during congestion ({{delivery-order}})